kappnav/samples/vmapp/README.md

-# Installing the vm component sample
+# Installing the VM-based components sample

 **About VM Components**